How to use the diagnostics tools

 The Network Health Scorecard is a validated on-line survey for your members, which explores key dimensions of network purpose, function and form.
 It gives the whole network feedback on members experience and perception of the network.
 You can preview the survey here.
 This tool is a virtual device and therefore can be particularly valuable for networks that are geographically distributed and/or where face-to-face contact may be limited.
 It can provide a high level “snapshot” or baseline for how the network is operating.
 It can be repeated at regular intervals to support comparative discussions.

-An invite can be sent to each member of your network using the button below.In the message body field, write a message to your members to explain:
+An invite can be sent to each member of your network.
+This is normally done by the Network Leader.In the message body field, write a message to your members to explain:

 - The developmental purpose of the survey